kriticodes2004/-Baseline-Spring-Boot-app-with-H2-JPA-REST-CRUD/README.md

-Implement the Credit Policy Table stage now, and insert it before the already-implemented Decision stage in the main /decision/evaluate pipeline.

-Do not change the existing Determine Offer Approval or Decision logic unless required for wiring.
+Implement the next two Excel sheets as sheet-driven Java reason-code conversion stages:

+1. FICO Rsn to ACAPS Rsn Conv
+2. Custom Rsn to ACAPS Rsn Conv

 Do not use Tachyon.
 Do not use Drools.
-Do not hardcode policy metadata in Java.
+Do not hardcode mappings in Java.

-## Why this stage must run before Decision

-The Decision sheet already uses:
-- ranking application-level policies by policies.policyRank
-- determining adverse action from the highest-ranking policy

-So the Credit Policy Table must enrich policies before Decision executes.

 ## Goal

-Read the Credit Policy Table sheet from Excel and use it to enrich already-triggered policy objects using policyCode as the lookup key.

-For each triggered policy, populate:
-- policyRank
-- policyDescription
-- policyCategory
-- policyType
-- policyRsnCode

-This applies to:
-- application-level policies in application.decisionDetails.policies
-- plan-level policies if they exist under plan decision details
+These sheets are simple lookup tables used to translate reason codes for final output.

+- FICO reason code -> ACAPS reason code
+- Custom reason code -> ACAPS reason code

+These stages should run after Decision and before final response/output shaping.

-## Create / update
+## Create

-Create:
-- CreditPolicyTableStage
-- CreditPolicyEnrichmentService
-- CreditPolicyTableExtractor
-- CreditPolicyTableProvider
-- CreditPolicyMetadata
+For FICO:
-- CreditPolicyTableRow if needed
+- FicoReasonConversionStage

-Update:
-- Policy model if required, to include:
-  - Integer policyRank
+- FicoReasonConversionService
-  - String policyDescription
+- FicoReasonConversionExtractor

+For Custom:
-  - String policyCategory
+- CustomReasonConversionStage
-  - String policyType
+- CustomReasonConversionService
-  - String policyRsnCode
+- CustomReasonConversionExtractor

-Keep model changes minimal.
+Add small row/model classes only if useful.

-## Extraction behavior
+## FICO sheet behavior

-Use Apache POI to read the Credit Policy Table sheet.
+Read sheet FICO Rsn to ACAPS Rsn Conv.

 Expected columns:
-- Rule ID
+- RULE ID
-- policyCode
+- ficoRsnCode
-- policyRank
+- ficoAcapsRsnCode
-- policyDescription
+- ficoRsnTxtEn
-- policyCategory
+- ficoRsnTxtSp

+Only mapping columns are needed for MVP.
+Text columns may remain unused for now.

+Build map:
-- policyType
+- Map<String, String> ficoToAcapsReasonMap

+Rules:
-- policyRsnCode
+- trim all strings

-Ignore notes for runtime logic.

-Validation:
+- preserve leading zeroes like 01
 - skip blank rows
-- skip rows with blank policyCode
+- if output is N/A, treat as unmapped and do not include it in converted output
+- if duplicates exist with same output, dedupe safely
+- if duplicates exist with different outputs, fail fast with clear error

+## Custom sheet behavior

+Read sheet Custom Rsn to ACAPS Rsn Conv.

+Expected columns:
+- customRsnCode
+- customAcapsRsnCode
+- customRsnTxtEn
+- customRsnTxtSp

+Build map:
+- Map<String, String> customToAcapsReasonMap

+Rules:
 - trim all strings
-- parse policyRank as integer
+- skip blank rows
+- if duplicates exist with same output, allow and dedupe
-- detect duplicate policyCode rows and fail fast with a clear startup/runtime refresh error
+- if duplicates exist with different outputs, fail fast with clear error

-- build a map: Map<String, CreditPolicyMetadata>
+Important: custom codes like C00187 must be treated as strings, not numbers.

-## Runtime enrichment behavior
+## Runtime behavior

-For every triggered policy:
-- find metadata by policyCode
-- enrich the policy with all mapped fields
+After Decision has already run, convert reason codes present in the application output.

+Implement conversion for:
+- FICO reason codes list
+- Custom reason codes list

-If metadata is missing for a triggered code:
+If a code is missing from map:
 - do not fail request
-- leave fields null
+- skip it or leave unmapped according to current output contract
-- log warning clearly
+- log warning

+If raw and converted lists both exist in output, preserve raw values and populate converted values separately.

-## Pipeline wiring
+## Pipeline placement

-Insert this stage into the integrated pipeline:
+Insert these stages:
-- after all policy-triggering stages
+- after DecisionStage
-- after Determine Offer Approval if that is how current pipeline is structured
-- definitely before Decision
+- before final output mapping / response serialization

-Required final order for this region should be effectively:

-1. policy-triggering stages
-2. Determine Offer Approval
-3. Credit Policy Table enrichment
-4. Decision

-Do not move Decision earlier.

 ## Tests

 Add tests for:
-- extractor reads table correctly
+- FICO map extraction
+- custom map extraction
+- leading zero preservation for FICO codes like 01
+- duplicate custom code with same output allowed
-- duplicate policyCode detection
+- duplicate code with conflicting output rejected
-- application-level policy enrichment
-- plan-level policy enrichment
-- missing metadata warning without crash
-- Decision receives populated policyRank values after this stage runs
+- FICO code 96 -> N/A is skipped
+- runtime conversion of multiple reason codes works correctly

 ## Constraints

 - Java only
 - sheet-driven
-- no hardcoded switch/case for policy code mappings
+- no hardcoded switch/case mappings
 - no Tachyon
 - no DRL
-- build on top of current working codebase
+- keep implementation compact and consistent with current project style

-At the end, give a short summary with:
+At the end, provide:
 - files created/updated
 - exact place inserted in pipeline
-- any assumptions made
+- assumptions made about output fields